Nauheim: Manufacture of saxophones

+The design and location of the neck screw (which is completely different from the type used by Keilwerth) is a simple but accurate method of identifying Dörfler & Jörka instruments.
+D&J used a distinctive, large thumb screw located on the front of the receiver to tighten the neck, whereas Keilwerth used a traditional side-mounted screw.

 Due to issues of intellectual property infringement, brand recognition and consequential loss of revenue, the Keilwerth company became increasingly aggrieved that Dörfler & Jörka were successfully copying their saxophones, which was amplified by the fact that both companies were based in the same town and had previously enjoyed a mutually beneficial business relationship.
 Around 1965 the Keilwerth company sued D&J and won their case.
 Dörfler & Jörka were subsequently absorbed into the Keilwerth company and production of all D&J saxophones ended by 1968.

 Politics

 Municipal council is made up of 31 councillors, with seats apportioned thus, in accordance with municipal elections held on 6 March 2016: